 We were recently faced with a request from one of our partners to replicate, within Optimove, the customer journey they had planned out.
 While we were preparing, we asked our partners why they had structured the journey the way that they did – an email after 3 days, then a Facebook campaign after 4 more – and how they knew what would be best for each customer.
 Our partners looked us in the eye, shrugged their shoulders and said, “there’s no real reason, it’s just the way it is, we ran some tests a while back and we think that this is going to work”.

-The truth is that customer journeys were built to fit a market situation very different from the current one, and today are decidedly outdated.
+The truth is that customer journeys were built to fit a market that is very different from the current one.
 The time has come to truly delight customers by making sure that they receive the personalized, engaging and ever-evolving treatment that they deserve and expect.

 What is a Customer Journey?

-At their core, customer journeys are built on a simple notion that marketers can plan in advance all the different steps their customers are going to take, and chose ahead of time the right messages they should encounter each step of the way.
-Customer journeys provide a simple and visual way for marketers to show how and when they want to engage their customers to provide value and positive experiences.
+At their core, customer journeys are built on a simple notion that marketers can plan all of the different steps that their customers are going to take and chose the right messages they should encounter each step of the way.
+Customer journeys are simply a visual that shows markers how to effectively engage their audience and provide value.
 The problem is that customers often aren’t as predictable as we would like them to be, and frequently behave very differently than we expect.
 These misalignments often cause customers to receive messages and offers that don’t resonate with them, thus damaging brand equity and missing real opportunities to engage.

-According to Forrester, only 30% of customers today feel that they are getting their desired level of personalization.
-And while many companies are putting more emphasis than ever before on data collection and testing, implementing true personalization is still hard to come by.
+While many companies are putting more emphasis than ever before on data collection and testing, implementing true personalization is still hard to come by.
 Customers are vastly different from one another and often don’t act based on any type of segmentation that we may have pre-conceived.
+As a result, customers often feel frustrated and disconnected from companies when they receive generic or irrelevant campaigns that fail to acknowledge their preferences.

 The Unpredictability of Customer Behavior